isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-05-13-the-news-gallery.md

 <br/>
 <img src="/images/Vol-16-issue-1/authors/Mazelan_Anuar.png" style="width: 100px; height: 100px;" />

-**Mazelan Anuar** is a Senior Librarian with the National Library, Singapore.
+<b>Mazelan Anuar</b> is a Senior Librarian with the National Library, Singapore.
 His research interests are in early Malay publishing and digital librarianship.
 He is part of the team that manages the Malay-language collection and NewspaperSG.

 </div>